Translated by Robert Fagles

 All posts contain spoilers.

-I know that I’m not supposed to admit this, but I don’t care for ‘The Aeneid‘.
+I know that I’m not supposed to admit this, but I don’t like ‘The Aeneid‘.

-I will stipulate that this is my problem; I am aware that this makes me a philistine.
+Obviously, this is my problem; I am aware that this qualifies me a philistine.
 The great minds have, through the ages, cherished Virgil.
 Propertius, another Roman poet, wrote upon the publication of ‘The Aeneid’, “Give way, you Roman writers, give way, Greeks/Something greater than the Iliad is being born” (2.34).
 Dante included Virgil as his guide in ‘The Divine Comedy‘.
 Dryden dedicated his own translation of ‘The Aeneid’ to “those Readers who have discernment enough to prefer Virgil before any other Poet in the Latine Tongue”.

 Nevertheless, despite these excellent references, I just don’t like ‘The Aeneid‘.

 I hadn’t read an English translation of ‘The Aeneid’ since high school, and I’d been wondering whether, perhaps, my initial aversion to it was a maturity problem, whether ‘The Aeneid’ is something only adults enjoy, like drinking espresso or discussing property values.
 It’s not uncommon for me to find that, upon re-reading, I really like authors or books I loathed when I was younger, and I hoped that ‘The Aeneid’ might be one of these.